slackapi/java-slack-sdk/docs/guides/supported-web-frameworks.md

 ## Spring Boot

 [Spring Boot](https://spring.io/guides/gs/spring-boot/) is the most popular Web framework in Java.
 Enabling **SlackAppServlet** in your Spring Boot application is the easiest way to run Bolt apps with the framework.
 Let's look at a tiny Gradle project. **Please note that Bolt properly works with Spring Boot 2.2 or newer versions.**
+Also, when you add Spring Boot extensions such as Spring Security, the app may not work well with Bolt.
+In that case, please consider split the app into a few and make the Bolt app as simple as possible.

 #### build.gradle